shadsplan/linux/notes/lpi/37_Daemons.md

 To become a daemon, a program performs the following steps:

 1. Perform a fork(), after which the parent exits and the child continues.
 (As a consequence, the daemon becomes a child of the init process.)
 This step is done for two reasons:
-– Assuming the daemon was started from the command line, the parent’s termination is noticed by the shell, which then displays another shell prompt and leaves the child to continue in the background.
+– Assuming the daemon was started from the command line, the parent's termination is noticed by the shell, which then displays another shell prompt and leaves the child to continue in the background.
 – The child process is guaranteed not to be a process group leader, since it inherited its process group ID from its parent and obtained its own unique process ID, which differs from the inherited process group ID.
 This is required in order to be able to successfully perform the next step.
 2. The child process calls setsid() (Section 34.3) to start a new session and detach itself from the terminal.